broadinstitute/cromwell/docs/backends/Google.md

 ```

 These authorization schemes can be referenced by name within other portions of the configuration file.
 For example, both
-the `genomics` and `filesystems.gcs` sections within a JES configuration block must reference an auth defined in this block.
+the `genomics` and `filesystems.gcs` sections within a Google configuration block must reference an auth defined in this block.
-The auth for the `genomics` section governs the interactions with JES itself, while `filesystems.gcs` governs the localization
+The auth for the `genomics` section governs the interactions with Google itself, while `filesystems.gcs` governs the localization
 of data into and out of GCE VMs.

 #### Application Default Credentials